-FlowingMail is the name of a new P2P secure and encrypted email protocol, while FlowingMail Client is an email client that uses the protocol.
+FlowingMail is the name of a new P2P secure and encrypted email protocol.

 The most used email systems rely on a central server that receives, stores and forward the messages: FlowingMail is decentralized and does not rely on a central server to deliver the encrypted emails.